vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 23 Nicholson 1963, 10; EṇIs.
 II, 223 f.

-24 Gramlich 1976 II, 379: ‘Der D¯ikr kann eine rein ¨ausserliche und mechanische Repetition eines Namens Gottes seiṇIn dieser Form ist er kein mystisches Ph¨anomeṇAber er ist seinem Wesen nach dazu angelegt, in mystische Sph¨aren ¨uberzugreifen.’
+24 Gramlich 1976 II, 379: ‘Der Dīkr kann eine rein ¨ausserliche und mechanische Repetition eines Namens Gottes seiṇIn dieser Form ist er kein mystisches Ph¨anomeṇAber er ist seinem Wesen nach dazu angelegt, in mystische Sph¨aren ¨uberzugreifen.’
 For a description of this process see op. cit.
 378 ff.

 25 Shaykh Safī al-Dīn of Uch (Bahawalpur dstr.
 Pakistan), middle of the 11th century, is said to have defeated a Yogi in a super-natural contest (Rizvi 1978 I, lll f.), and similar stories are told of later Sufi shaykhs, as for instance Khwādja Mu,īn al-Dīn (Rizvi op. cit.
 117; cf. Vaudeville 1974, 94) and many others (Mujeeb 1967, 165).